Nithesh-Wayne/PyDataLib/README.md

 ## Usage

-Start using PyDataLib  in your Python projects:
+Start using PyDataLib2  in your Python projects:

 ### String Manipulation